 Frequent vomiting is a problem for some cats, and the cause can be tough to track down.
 It could be caused by hairballs or a sign of a serious illness.
 Occasionally, cats vomit on a semi-regular basis for no identifiable reason at all.
-Complications of frequent vomiting can include malnutrition and esophageal irritation, so this condition shouldn't be ignored.
+Complications of frequent vomiting can include malnutrition and esophageal irritation, so it shouldn't be ignored.
 A thorough veterinary exam can help determine an accurate diagnosis and treatment options.
 Find out more about the underlying causes for frequent vomiting, how a diagnosis is made, and how this condition may be treated.

 If you suspect that your cat has eaten a poisonous substance, call your vet or the Pet Poison Helpline immediately.

-- Feline Inflammatory Bowel Disease: This condition is usually accompanied by diarrhea and weight loss.
+Feline Inflammatory Bowel Disease is a condition that is usually accompanied by diarrhea and weight loss.
 This disease can occur anywhere in a cat's intestinal tract, including the stomach (gastritis), the small intestine (enteritis), or the large intestine (colitis).